tmagoben/Coding-2d-Nonadiabatic-Exact-Ehrenfest-FSSH-FSSH-DC-AIMS-FMS-and-vMCG-/examples/pedagogical_nonadiabatic_dynamics/pedagogical_nonadiabatic_dynamics/DYNAMICS_TUTORIAL.md

 This tutorial builds the simplest complete nonadiabatic quantum-dynamics workflow in one and two nuclear dimensions.
-It begins with the static electronic problem—adiabatic states, derivative couplings, and adiabatic-to-diabatic transformations—and then propagates a coupled nuclear wavepacket using two independent algorithms:
+It begins with the static electronic problem-adiabatic states, derivative couplings, and adiabatic-to-diabatic transformations—and then propagates a coupled nuclear wavepacket using two independent algorithms: